Brett Kavanaugh Fast Facts

-Here's a look at the life of US Supreme Court nominee Brett Kavanaugh.
+Here's a look at the life of Brett Kavanaugh, Associate Justice of the United States Supreme Court.

 Personal: